-- Handles of pots and pans on the cooktop may become hot if left too close to the vent. - Metal items will become very hot if they are left on the cooktop and could cause burns. - Do not leave closed containers on the cooktop.
+- Handles of pots and Vent appearance and location vary pans on the cooktop may become hot if left too close to the vent. - Metal items will become very hot if they are left on the cooktop and could cause burns. - Do not leave closed containers on the cooktop.
 The pressure in closed containers may increase, which may cause them to burst.